Wednesday, January 27, 2016

-In this sense, praying, as well as self-sacrificing are expressions of neediness, rather than gratitude.
-It has an infantile and winning dimension.
-One forgets, that if one were really addressing divinity, let alone, communicating with "it", one would be in awe, not in want.
-Maybe that is why Nietzsche considers all religiosity a form of gratefulness, of which, I think, awe is the highest expression.
+If one communicates with divinity, one should be in awe, not in want.
+Nietzsche considers all religiosity a form of gratefulness, of which, I think, awe is the highest expression.

-In the same way that a real prayer should be an expression of reverence in addressing divinity, sacrifice, an ultimate and final prayer, should never be a transaction with the view to a return.
-Sacrifice is the extreme surrender of communing with God; become a an offer of oneself, to Him.
+In the same way that a real prayer should be an expression of reverence in addressing divinity, sacrifice, an ultimate and final prayer, should never be a transaction, but the extreme surrender to divinity.

 In love with the Father, Christ was a gift, not a victim.